OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-16.md

 Hagar bore Abram a son, and Abram named the son she bore Ishmael.

 ## Genesis 16:16
-Abram was eighty-six years old when Hagar gave birth to Ishmael.
+Abram was eighty-six years of age when Hagar gave birth to Ishmael.